Cutout

 08 Protect /manage with Cloudflare Access

 The management UI must not be public.
 Create an Access application whose policy covers cutout.<yourdomain>/manage/* (or whichever route you mapped to the worker).
-Copy the application's AUD tag and your team domain into the CF_ACCESS_AUD and CF_ACCESS_TEAM GitHub Secrets, then re-run the deploy workflow so the worker picks them up.
+Copy the application's AUD tag and your team domain into the CF_ACCESS_AUD and CF_ACCESS_TEAM Worker variables (step 3) — Cloudflare Builds preserves them across redeploys.

 09 Optional: enable Telegram and Discord destinations

 Skip this step if you only want to forward to email.
 The /manage editor only offers a chat channel as a destination kind once the relevant bot secrets are set on the Worker.
-Use wrangler secret put from your fork's checkout (the dev shell has wrangler):
+Add them under Workers › cutout › Settings › Variables and Secrets › Secrets:

 Telegram